nx2177/123456/README.md

 ### 🗂️ **1.
 Input: Resume & Job Description Simulation**

+Simulate 5 candidate resumes and 1 job description using Claude.

 * **5 candidate resumes** are simulated for each evaluation run:

   * 1 strong match